Statistics Notebook

 print(example.mean()) # 1090 — pulled up by the outlier

-Use the median when reporting income, revenue per transaction, or any metric where outliers exist.
-Mean is misleading when the distribution has a long tail.
+Use the median when you report income, revenue per transaction, or any number where outliers exist.
+The mean is misleading when the distribution has a long tail.

 Spread — How spread out is the data?